 Which one is right for you?

-Google would probably love for you to buy all of its speakers and sprinkle them throughout your home.
-In fact, you can assign speakers to specific rooms, making it a bit easier for you to control multiple devices.
-But which one (or ones) you buy is obviously dictated by budget and placement.
-The Home Mini seems like a good choice for a child’s room, while you might want the original Home’s bigger sound for the living area, and the musically inclined Home Max for a game room or basement.
-The Home Hub is also great for central locations in the Home, like your kitchen or living room.
+Google would probably prefer for you to purchase all of its speakers and scatter them throughout your house.
+As a matter of fact, you can assign speakers to specific rooms, making it a tad simpler for you to control multiple devices at once.
+But which one (or ones) you get is clearly determined by your budget and placement preferences.
+The Nest Mini appears like an excellent option for a child’s room, while you might want the original Nest Audio’s fuller sound for the living area and the musically inclined Home Max for a game room or basement.
+The Nest Hub is also excellent when used in central locations in the home, like your kitchen or living room.

-In any case, you can now choose whether you want your Assistant to answer you in a female or male voice, which is a nice change from the norm.
-You can check out our full review of the Google Home here, Google Home Mini here, Google Home Max here, and Google Home Hub here to see our detailed analysis of each of these devices.
+In any case, you can also decide whether you want your Assistant to respond to you in a female or male voice, which is a pleasant change from the norm.
+You can read our complete review of the Google Nest Hub Max here, Google Nest Audio here, Google Nest Mini here, Google Home here, Google Home Mini here, Google Home Max here, and Google Nest Hub here to check out our thorough examination of each of these devices.